Wellesley College offers aid on the basis of calculated financial need.

 The parent contribution usually increases incrementally in line with yearly increases in income and assets.
 However, the contribution and financial aid eligibility may change significantly when changes occur.

-Financial Aid Award & Statement of Financial Aid
+Financial Aid Offer & Statement of Financial Aid

-Once we determine whether you are eligible to receive financial aid, we construct a financial aid award.
+Once we determine whether you are eligible to receive financial aid, we construct a financial aid offer.
 Wellesley meets 100 percent of demonstrated financial need, as defined in our policies.
-Your financial aid award may include the following three components: (1) grants, (2) student loans, and (3) work study.
+Your financial aid offer may include the following three components: (1) grants, (2) student loans, and (3) work study.
 See Types of Aid.

 The Statement of Financial Aid lists the aid for which you are eligible and indicates requirements that must be met in order to finalize your aid package.
 Paper copies of this Statement are only sent to newly admitted students.
 Returning students may access their Statement online through MyWellesley.